-For a product manager who has a framework but doesn’t have a tool to support it, Infinity is a flexible solution that allows him to build his own system and organize every aspect of the product lifecycle.
-Unlike other tools in this space which have a fixed system, Infinity gives them the ability to create their own product management system.
+For a product manager who has a framework but doesn’t have a tool to support it, Infinity is a flexible solution that allows them to build their own system and organize every aspect of the product lifecycle.
+Unlike other tools on the market that provide a fixed system, Infinity gives the user the ability to create their own product management system.

 Don't forget that product positioning is all about crafting a compelling message that resonates with your target audience.
 Once you do that, it will serve as the foundation for your product management strategy.

-To help you visualize your product compared to your competitors, it’s a great idea to create a product positioning matrix.
-Using this method you will be able to realize which product aspects are the most valuable in your product and how does that make your product stand out from the rest.
+To help you visualize your product compared to your competitors, it is a great idea to create a product positioning matrix.
+By using this method, you will be able to realize which product aspects are the most valuable in your product and how this makes your product stand out from the rest.

-Product positioning matrix should have two axes, both representing an important value in your market - quality and price are the most common ones, but you can use anything else that’s relevant to your product.
-In the example of Infinity, product positioning matrix looks like this:
+The product positioning matrix should have two axes, both representing an important value in your market.
+Quality and price are the most common ones, but you can use any other values that are relevant to your product.
+In the example of Infinity, the product positioning matrix looks like this:

 Just like all other parts of your product strategy, product positioning should also be visible for you and your team at all times.
 That's why it's important to include it in your product management framework.

 If you use the Product Management template, it’s pretty simple to add product positioning to your strategy by following the steps below.